ElevatoDigital/delta-cli-tools/README.md

 ## Windows

 Delta CLI executes a number of shell commands that are dependent on common Linux programs which are not available out of box on Windows.
-Shell commands can be wrapped by defining a (sprintf)[http://php.net/sprintf] compatible string for the SHELL_WRAPPER constant.
+Shell commands can be wrapped by defining a [sprintf](http://php.net/sprintf) compatible string for the SHELL_WRAPPER constant.
 By default, commands ran on Windows are wrapped with `bash -c "%s"`.
-This will execute shell commands against the (Windows Subsystem for Linux)[https://blogs.msdn.microsoft.com/wsl/] available on Windows 10 installations with the (Creators Update)[https://www.microsoft.com/en-us/software-download/windows10] installed.
-If you are using Windows 10 and have the Creators Update (major version 1703) installed((how to verify)[https://www.microsoft.com/en-us/software-download/windows10]).
+This will execute shell commands against the [Windows Subsystem for Linux](https://blogs.msdn.microsoft.com/wsl/) available on Windows 10 installations with the [Creators Update](https://www.microsoft.com/en-us/software-download/windows10) installed.
+If you are using Windows 10 and have the Creators Update (major version 1703) installed([how to verify](https://www.microsoft.com/en-us/software-download/windows10)).
 You can run the below commands in Powershell to install Delta CLI and its dependencies:

 ```